Hasan6423/Vehicle-Detection-openCV-and-Yolo/README.md

 # Vehicle-Detection-openCV-and-Yolo
 The AI Vehicle Speed Estimator uses YOLO and OpenCV for real-time vehicle detection, tracking, and speed estimation, optimizing traffic monitoring, law enforcement, and smart transportation with high accuracy.
+This AI-powered project detects vehicles in real-time, tracks them, and estimates their speed using YOLO & OpenCV.
+It processes video streams, draws bounding boxes, and computes vehicle speeds using displacement tracking.
+Ideal for traffic surveillance, law enforcement, and autonomous driving, this system ensures high accuracy and efficiency.
+Built with Python, OpenCV, Deep Learning, and FFmpeg, it offers scalable and customizable solutions for smart cities and intelligent transportation systems.